MarnieMchugh/AI_project_OOP/README.md

 A "retrain" button that retrains the model using the percentage given in the slider Labels for every element listed above

+If I had More Time:
+If I had More Time I would find a way to make the probability that the algorithm returns more human readable, most people aren't going to understand how high 30% is using this algorithm and will think it's very uncertian.
+I would also consider adding better GUI elements, right now while it's not ugly it's not particularly pretty eaither and that would be nice to add.